wazuh/wazuh/.github/ISSUE_TEMPLATE/test--windows-msi.md

 - [ ] Upgrade from the current MSI
 - [ ] Upgrade MSI from EXE installation 2.X.X
 - [ ] Upgrade MSI from EXE installation 3.X.X
+- [ ] Check an unattended installation with PEM and KEY from a previous version.
+- [ ] Check an unattended installation with CERTIFICATE from a previous version.

 ### Versions